WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 ### BasicWindow

 enlighten.ui.BasicWindow is an important class in constructing the GUI.
-It extends QMainWindow, meaning it is "the main window" of the runningQApplication.
+It extends QMainWindow, meaning it is "the main window" of the running QApplication.

-The main thing it does is import [enlighten_layout](#enlighten_layout), which you will see referenced throughout the codebase as Controller.form.ui (or abbreviated as cfu).
+The main thing it does is import [enlighten_layout](#enlighten_layout), which you will see referenced throughout the codebase as Controller.form.ui (sometimes abbreviated as cfu).

 ### enlighten_layout